ustc-compiler/2017fall-student-teamworks/05-xla.md

 ##What we have done

 - [x] Discuss what will do and assign the research tasks.
 - [x] Get start with TensorFlow and learning the background knowledge.
+We have wrote a report for [TensorFlow Programming](https://github.com/TensorflowXLABeginner/XLA-Report/blob/master/FirstCommitReports/Accelerated%20Linear%20Algebra%20Intro.md).
 - [x] Install TensorFlow with GPU support and start toying with the basic operation.
 - [x] Learning the general concepts and implementation about XLA.
+We have wrote two report individually for [XLA Overview](https://github.com/TensorflowXLABeginner/XLA-Report/blob/master/FirstCommitReports/Accelerated%20Linear%20Algebra%20Intro.md) and [XLA Just-in-time Compilation](https://github.com/TensorflowXLABeginner/XLA-Report/blob/master/FirstCommitReports/xla_Just-in-time%20compilation.md).

 ##Problems